PipelineExpert/mariadb-cluster/README.md

 * exposed necessary ports for Galera

 **SSL certificates**
-You can generate self-signed certificate, and -v /path/to/certs/:/etc/mysql/ssl/:ro Following naming convention in galera.cnf for certs:
+You can generate self-signed certificate with `generate_certs.sh`, and -v /path/to/certs/:/etc/mysql/ssl/ Following naming convention in galera.cnf for certs:
 `[mysqld]`
 `ssl-ca=/etc/mysql/ssl/ca-cert.pem`